 Under the 2024 Regulations, every employer (referred to as “occupier” in the law) must meet all six of the following requirements:

 Before selecting a kit or appointing a first aider, the employer must carry out a risk-based assessment of the workplace to determine the appropriate level of first aid provision.
 A construction site has different needs from an insurance office.
-The assessment determines: the number of first aid kits required, the contents of those kits, and how many trained first aiders are needed.
+The assessment determines the number of first aid kits required, the contents of those kits, and how many trained first aiders are needed.

 2. Provide Adequate First Aid Kits